csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_03_Depression.md

 ---

 ## 3. Neurobiology and Pathology of Depression
+Some probable causes for depression:
+1. **Genetics**
+   - If parents have depression, you are more likely to experience genetics
+   - This is often studied using twin studies where the genes are identical, but the environments may not be.

 - **Monoamine Hypothesis**:
    - Depression has been historically linked to deficits in monoamines—serotonin, dopamine, and norepinephrine—which regulate mood, reward, and stress responses.